Contra (New England)

 Watch at: https://www.youtube.com/watch?v=kry9sy4dqco

-swing partner, end facing down the set.
-(4)
+partner swing, end facing down the set.
+(8)

-turn into a ‘cozy line’: keeping hands held, the center pair arch, turn away from each other & back under their arch.
-The ends join free hands (behind the centers… ), the foursome then returns to place, still holding hands; (3)
+turn into a ‘cozy line’: keeping hands held, the center pair arch, turn away from each other to face upwards & reverse under their arch.
+The ends join free hands (behind the centers… ), the foursome, still holding hands, then returns to place; (6)

 United We Dance